tdwg/geoschemes/terrestrial/Towards_SDS/README.md

 changed — only header text.
 The live/production files are untouched.

-`Terrestrial_Master_SDS-aligned.xlsx` additionally consolidates all four levels into a single table (1,048 rows), for the part of the "one table per level vs. one table for everything" question that's already settled: a single master table *per domain* (i.e. one for terrestrial, independently of whatever the marine side does, and independently of whether terrestrial and marine end up as one SDS standard or two — both still open).
+`Terrestrial_Master_SDS-aligned.xlsx` additionally consolidates all four levels into a single table (1,047 rows, valid current units only), for the part of the "one table per level vs. one table for everything" question that's already settled: a single master table *per domain* (i.e. one for terrestrial, independently of whatever the marine side does, and independently of whether terrestrial and marine end up as one SDS standard or two — both still open).

+`CHANGES_SDS-aligned.xlsx` is now included too — the historical changelog (additions, boundary changes, code changes, deletions, renames, transfers) stays part of the documentation set, even though deprecated/deleted units no longer appear in the master or per-level tables themselves.
+See "Valid-units filtering" below.

 ## Context